aelfric/ncfl-livedocs/cx.md

   all judges before the round begins.
 - If you are assigned a round: push “{{button}}” to acknowledge the ballot as soon as you receive the ballot.
-- If you are not assigned a round: report to the event judge lounge (Saturday:
-  146-ABC in the Convention Center; Sunday: Shaw room at the Marriott Marquis) and wait until the TAB Room has released you.
+- If you are not assigned a round: report to the event judge lounge and wait until the TAB Room has released you.
 You will be released when all rounds have started.
 We may need to ask you to substitute for a missing judge, so it is critical that you report to and remain in the judge lounge if